-2020 Agency investments in supportive housing development will help develop 150 units of quality, safe supportive housing for North Carolinians who are low-income, living with disabilities or have special housing needs, such as domestic violence survivors, veterans experiencing homelessness or children aging out of foster care.
+2021 Agency investments in supportive housing development will help develop 241 units of quality, safe supportive housing for North Carolinians who have low incomes, are living with disabilities or have special housing needs, such as domestic violence survivors, veterans experiencing homelessness or children aging out of foster care.

-10-20% of rental units financed with Low-Income Housing Tax Credits (6,840 in 2020) are dedicated permanent supportive housing for people living with disabilities through the Targeting Program, a partnership between the Agency and the NC Department of Health and Human Services.
+10-20% of rental units financed with Low-Income Housing Tax Credits are dedicated permanent supportive housing for people living with disabilities through the Targeting Program, a partnership between the Agency and the NC Department of Health and Human Services.